 In academic writing, plagiarism is the act of reproducing any idea or content from someone else's work without giving that person due credit by citing and referencing them.

-This applies if the source is print or electronic, published or unpublished, and from an individual or an organisation.
+This applies if the source is print or electronic, published or unpublished, and from an individual, organisation or AI like ChatGPT.

 The two kinds of plagiarism